Billy Hurley (footballer)

 William Henry Hurley (born 11 December 1959 in Leytonstone, London Borough of Waltham Forest) is an English former professional footballer who played in the Football League, as a forward.

 As a 17-year-old, Hurley was named in the Orient squad against Chelsea in April 1977.
-He was also named in the team list in 1976 after apparing nine times for England's schoolboy squad.
+He was also named in the team list in 1976 after appearing nine times for England's schoolboy squad.